 Jehoiachin became king of Judah after Jehoiakim died.
 He rebelled against Nebuchadnezzar in 597 B.C. when Nebuchadnezzar again besieged Jerusalem.
 Jehoiachin and all the vessels of the house of the Lord were taken to Babylon, along with a larger group of captives.
-Ezekiel was among this latter group (2 Kg 24:6-16).
+Ezekiel was among this latter group (2 Kgs 24:6-16).

-Jehoiachin’s uncle Zedekiah became king and also rebelled against Nebuchadnezzar, who then destroyed the temple and burned Jerusalem.
+Jehoiachin’s uncle Zedekiah became king and rebelled against Nebuchadnezzar, who then destroyed the temple and burned Jerusalem.
 Nebuchadnezzar killed Zedekiah’s sons in his presence and then put out Zedekiah’s eyes.
 Nebuchadnezzar carried him to Babylon with yet another group of captives in 588 or 587 B.C.
-This fulfilled a prophecy of Jeremiah (Je 25:8-13).
+This fulfilled the prophecy of Jeremiah (Je 25:8-13).

 Nebuchadnezzar ruled forty-three years (605-562 B.C.) during the Neo-Babylonian period.
-He was an outstanding statesman, military strategist and builder.
+He was an outstanding statesman, military strategist, and builder.
 The book of Daniel calls him “king” in a proleptic (anticipatory) sense because he was shortly to become king (as does Jeremiah in 27:6).
 He was co-sovereign with his father until he returned to Babylon.
 They summoned him to Babylon on the death of his father Nabopolassar this same summer and crowned him on September 6th.

 The wheels of God’s justice grind exceedingly slow but also exceedingly sure.